recursion/jackBeNimble/README.md

 | Offer `<OFFSET * 2>` above best offer| ; |
 | Market sell: | h |

-##### Extending
+##### Adding other exchanges.
-  You can easily add support for your own exchanges as well.
+  You can easily add support for your own exchanges:
-  Just use the `strategy.template.js` file to implement the site specific methods and add the new file to manifest.json.
+  1. Just use the `interface.template.js` file to implement the site specific methods.
+  2. Add the new file to manifest.json.
+  3. Add the interface to the interface config.

 ##### If you use this and like it, feel free to send some satoshi love my way!
 37Us4CTnd1Bdf1qMzyBgNLVCwBMdV8LUR9